camunda/task-testing/README.md

 ## Development

-Install the dependencies and spin up a local server:
+Install the dependencies and spin up a local server at [http://localhost:3000](http://localhost:3000):

 ```
 npm install

 npm start
 ```

+If you want to run it against a real Camunda 8 cluster, provide `demo/.env` file with client credentials.

 ## Build